21 South 12th Street

 To make general inquiries or to access records in MCC’s archival holdings, contact MCC archives staff.
 Because MCC records are housed in both Akron and Winnipeg, it is in researchers’ best interests to contact archives staff with research requests so staff can identify where relevant records are located and advise on how best to view them before an in-person visit.

 Researchers will be required to complete an archives user agreement before accessing records.
-Please note that some records in the MCC archival holdings may be subject to access restrictions and will not be made accessible.
+Please note that some records in the MCC archival holdings may be subject to access restrictions.

 Archives staff will provide reference services.
-If research services are required, research fees may apply,
+If research services are required, fees may apply,

 Mennonite Central Committee